snehitvaddi/FaceMask-Detection-using-Deeplearning/README.md

 2. Navigate inside the project directory on your local system inside the terminal
 3. Install all dependencies using `pip install -r requirements.txt`
 --------
-### 👀 Detection

-#### Detecting faces with maks in video
-1. Navigate to jupyter-notebook `./FaceMask Detection using Deep Learning.ipynb`
-2. Run import libraries cell and load model cell.
-3. For getting real-time results, run predicition and casscade classifier cell

 **👁‍ Creator Disclaimer**
 Since the dataset used here is Open-Sourced, this code should only be used for research/academic/personal purposes only.
 The models were trained on the <a href="https://github.com/prajnasb/observations/tree/master/experiements/data">prajnasb's Open Source dataset</a>, any form of commercial use is strictly prohibhited.
 Please contact me for all further queries.😉